 - 2.17 The exercise of prudence does not imply a need for asymmetry, for example, a systematic need for more persuasive evidence to support the recognition of assets or income than the recognition of liabilities or expenses.
 Such asymmetry is not a qualitative characteristic of useful financial information.
 Nevertheless, particular Standards may contain asymmetric requirements if this is a consequence of decisions intended to select the most relevant information that faithfully represents what it purports to represent. - 2.18 Faithful representation does not mean accurate in all respects.
 Free from error means there are no errors or omissions in the description of the phenomenon, and the process used to produce the reported information has been selected and applied with no errors in the process.
 In this context, free from error does not mean perfectly accurate in all respects.
 For example, an estimate of an unobservable price or value cannot be determined to be accurate or inaccurate.
-However, a representation of that estimate can be faithful if the amount is described clearly and accurately as being an estimate, the nature and limitations of the estimating process are explained, and no errors have been made in selecting and applying an appropriate process for developing the estimate. - 2.19 When monetary amounts in financial reports cannot be observed directly and must instead be estimated, measurement uncertainty arises.
+However, a representation of that estimate can be faithful if the amount is described clearly and accurately as being an estimate, the nature and limitations of the estimating process for developing the estimate. - 2.19 When monetary amounts in financial reports cannot be observed directly and must instead be estimated, measurement uncertainty arises.
 The use of reasonable estimates is an essential part of the preparation of financial information and does not undermine the usefulness of the information if the estimates are clearly and accurately described and explained.
 Even a high level of measurement uncertainty does not necessarily prevent such an estimate from providing useful information (see paragraph 2.22).